 Stock Splits and Short Positions

 We’ve seen how stock splits may impact regular investors, but let’s also take a moment to see how stock splits impact short sellers.
-As discussed, a stock split has no material impact on a company’s value.
+A stock split has no material impact on a company’s value.
 This means a stock split does not have any material effect on short-sellers, but it does create some changes.

 When a stock split occurs, the number of shares you have outstanding changes, and the price per share changes, but the value of shares (stock price x number of shares) remains the same.